Jump to content

 The Weight and thus clumsiness of the gun.

 The average weight of a weapon is determined by its Power Levels Small/1lb, Medium/5-10lbs, Large/15-25lbs, Gigantic 30+lbs.
-However if the weapon has taken the Gigantic power level then it takes the attribute "clunky" by default.
-You can choose to increase the weapon weight above 30lbs to an average 60lbs weight for a negative point which also then gives the "clunky" attribute by default.
-However if you weapon is of a lower weight you cannot increase the weight for a negative point unless you give the weapon the clunky attribute.
-You can also lower the weapon weight in order to help make easier to carry around.
+However, if the weapon has reached the Gigantic power level, it takes the "clunky" attribute by default.
+You can choose to increase the weapon weight above 30lbs to an average 60lbs weight for a negative point, which also then gives the "clunky" attribute by default.
+However, if your weapon is of a lower weight, you cannot increase the weight for a negative point unless you give the weapon the clunky attribute.
+You can also lower the weapon weight in order to make it easier to carry around.
 Remember a character can only carry a certain amount of weight around dependent on there STR Ability score.

-Default: By default all weapons except for 'Gigantic' weapons weigh 30lbs or less.
-By default any weapon that ways more then 30lbs or is gigantic also has the 'clunky' attribute.
+Default: By default, all weapons except for 'Gigantic' weapons weigh 30lbs or less.
+By default, any weapon that weighs more than 30 lbs or is gigantic also has the 'clunky' attribute.

 • Range: